cloudflare/wrangler-legacy/README.md

     edit this file to add these values before you can publish.

     - `name`: This is the name of your project.
 It will be the name of your script.
-    - `type`: The type of project this is: can be:
+    - `type`: The type of project this is.
+Can be one of the following:
         - `javascript`: this is the default: assumes a javascript worker that does not need a build step
         - `webpack`: this is a javascript worker that uses a webpack build step
         - `rust`: this is a Rust/WASM worker-- will compile Rust to WebAssembly and package worker on build step